Writing a Plugin

 }

-Disabling plugin
+Disabling a plugin

 plugin.go